Dolibarr/dolibarr-docker/README.md

 Warning: Only data stored into persistent directories will not be lost after an upgrade of containers.

-Remove the `install.lock` file.
-The `install.lock` file is located inside the container volume `/var/www/documents`.
+Remove the `install.lock` file located inside the container volume `/var/www/documents`.

 `sudo docker exec nameofwebcontainer bash -c "rm -f /var/www/documents/install.lock"`